 Sounds a lot doesn’t it and thats why we have taken a while to book but bare with me & just keep reading…..

-Table service meal – we said if we didn’t have the dining plan and given we have small children we would definatly want to do at least 7 table service restaurants… and on average would probably be around the $120 mark + tips so $140 per meal = $980 / £816 (note this is just for the 7 we know we want to do staying on or offsite.)
+Table service meals – we said if we didn’t have the dining plan and given we have small children we would definatly want to do at least 7 table service restaurants… and on average would probably be around the $120 mark + tips so $140 per meal = $980 / £816 (note this is just for the 7 we know we want to do whether we were staying on or offsite!)